Divergent opinions on trade schools highlights first national debate

 “Any carpenter can train a carpenter, any plumber can train a plumber.
 I don’t see that costing the country much money,” said Mr. J. McLean.

-Progressives candidate Ed Chisolm split the difference with a more nuanced answer.
+Progressives candidate Ed Chisholm split the difference with a more nuanced answer.

-“We need to have a vocational, a tech school, but we need to realize that is not happening now,” said Mr. Chisolm.
+“We need to have a vocational, a tech school, but we need to realize that is not happening now,” said Mr. Chisholm.

 With such a divergent set of viewpoints, it appears trade schools could be an issue where candidates separate themselves from the pack.